Jim Sutherland

-Sutherland became a college assistant in 1953 at the University of California in Berkeley under Pappy Waldorf for two years, then moved to the University of Washington in Seattle in 1955 under head coach John Cherberg.
+Sutherland became a college assistant in 1953 at the University of California, Berkeley under Pappy Waldorf for two years, then moved to the University of Washington in Seattle in 1955 under head coach John Cherberg.

 In his final season at WSU in 1963, Sutherland's salary was $17,500, near the top for West Coast coaches.
 After a 3–6–1 season, he voluntarily stepped down in December with a year remaining on his contract, and then owned several automobile dealerships in Spokane.

 Following an extended illness, Sutherland died in 1980 at age 65 at his home in Hayden Lake, Idaho, and was buried in Coeur d'Alene.